-Your insurance provider may cover the cost of detox, but you may have to pay your deductible up front.
-Subsequent treatment may not be covered; you will have to work out the details with your health insurance provider.
+Your insurance provider may cover the part or all of the cost of treatment, but you may have to pay your deductible up front.
+Subsequent treatment may not be covered so you will have to work out the details with your health insurance provider.

 What Happens After?

-It's Not Too Late!
+It's Not Too Late